 - Ranma ½ visits Doctor Tofu's office for treatment of some bokuto whacks delivered by an irate Akane.
 During treatment, Ranma concedes that their fathers have chosen them for an Arranged Marriage, but that he loathes the idea of a violent, "un-cute" wife.
 Doc Tofu advises Ranma that there's a more genteel side to Akane, and cleverly smacks Ranma above the sacrum as Ranma departs.
 After a few minutes, Doc Tofu eyes his clock, and counts down the seconds to zero, at which point, Ranma suddenly loses the use of his legs.
 Akane offers to carry Ranma piggyback to the Tendō home.

-- Tintin: The page image comes from The Seven Crystal Balls.
-In the story, the seven Egyptologists that have been rendered comatose simultaneously regain consciousness at the exact same time every day, and scream in terror before returning to their comatose state.
+- Tintin: In The Seven Crystal Balls, the seven members of an archeological expedition to Peru that have been rendered comatose simultaneously regain consciousness at the exact same time every day, and scream in terror before returning to their comatose state.
 When Tintin visits the hospital, the doctor watching over the seven men checks his watch and accurately predicts when the waking/screaming will begin.

 - My Little Pony: Spirit of the Forest: Combined with Tempting Fate.
 In the second issue, the Mane Six are enjoying some downtime from the teaching duties.
 Rarity mentions how it's nice to have a day where nothing unexpected happens.
 Applejack chides her for sprouting that.